XCP-ng vs. Proxmox: Side-by-Side Comparison

 Multiple Storage Options

 The storage options of the Proxmox virtual environment are highly flexible.
-The web interface of Proxmox allows users to add multiple storage types, such as CephFS, GlusterFS, SMB/CIFS, iSCSI, and NFS shares.
+The web interface of Proxmox allows users to add multiple storage types, such as CephFS, GlusterFS, SMB/CIFS, iSCSI, and NFS shares (which can also be used for backing up VMs or Containers).

 IT Infrastructure Protection & Scheduled Backups